 Black soldier fly prepupae fortified with selenium for feed

-Black Soldier Fly (BSF) prepupae can be fortified with inorganic selenite and become a source of inorganic and organic selenium in feed and in food, according to new research.
+Researchers have shown that Black Soldier Fly (BSF) prepupae can absorb inorganic selenite.
+As a result, they become a valuable source of both inorganic and organic selenium in feed and food.

 Insect protein